-Steps to successfully generate a SLAM point cloud
+Learn how to successfully generate a SLAM point cloud by following these steps.

 How to assemble the SLAM hardware and capture SLAM data

-- Get the equipment out of the SLAM bag and assemble the handle.
+- Get the equipment out of the SLAM backpack and assemble the handle.
 It should be tall enough to go over your head while holding.
 It works best when fully extended.

-- Unscrew the camera and remove it.
-Place back in the case.
+- Unscrew the camera from your R3 Pro and place back in the case for safe keeping.

-- Leave the cover on the LiDAR until it is attached, but DO NOT hold the unit by the cover.
+- Leave the cover on the LiDAR until it is attached, but DO NOT hold the unit by the cover because it may slip out and fall.

-- Use the 1 button method to turn on and capture
+- Use the 1 button method to turn on and begin data capture.

-- Find a complex scene to calibrate on.
+- Find a complex scene to calibrate your unit on.
 For example, the corner of a building or any area that has multiple surfaces.
+Do not try to calibrate for SLAM against a wall, corner of a room, or flat surface.
 The side of a building or just one wall indoors would not be a sufficient start point.
 See video below for details.

 When calibrating SLAM indoors, start the unit facing as many objects across a room as possible.
 Starting from the corner of a room facing the open field of view may work best.